A Hike into the Heart of Fiordland

 5. Milford Track (4-5 Day One-Way)

-Location: In summer, the track starts at Glade Wharf at the head of Lake Te Anau (27km from Te Anau township), which can be accessed by boat services and water taxi.
+Location: In summer, the track starts at Glade Wharf at the head of Lake Te Anau (27km/17 miles from Te Anau township), which can be accessed by boat services and water taxi.
 The track finishes at Sandfly Point, which is a 15-minute boat trip from Milford Sound village.
-For day-trippers, guided day walks of the Milford Track are available.
+For day-trippers, guided day walks of the Milford Track are available on Viator and Tripadvisor.